What is Burnout?

 The majority of us will have a dip in our emotions, there will be days where there is a feeling of being unappreciated, of helplessness, and being overwhelmed.
 However, if this is how you feel most of the time, then you may be suffering from burnout.

 The process is a gradual one, with the early symptoms being subtle.
 The early symptoms should be viewed as red flags, realise that something is wrong and it should be addressed.
 If you pay attention to your body then reducing your stress can prevent a breakdown.
 If you choose to ignore the symptoms then you will burnout.
-Have a look at the symptoms below and see how they relate to you

 Regular Acupuncture Treatments will keep your stress levels at bay prevent you from reaching full-blown burnout